Yuvraj400/Yuvraj400/README.md

 - 👋 Hi, I’m @Yuvraj400
-- 👀 I’m interested in AI/ML
+- 👀 I’m interested in Creating Things to solve problem
-- 🌱 I’m currently learning AI/ML
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on project
+- 💞️ I’m ready to collaborate
 - 📫 How to reach me yuvrajpatel830@gmail.com
 - 😄 Pronouns: he
-- ⚡ Fun fact: i just love to focuse on one thing badely
+- ⚡ Fun fact: i just love to doing work

 <!---
 Yuvraj400/Yuvraj400 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.